PCT Section By Section

 - Section 3916(b) defines “creditable acquisitions.”
 In particular, a creditable acquisition of a supply must be subject to PCT and must be for use in the trade or business of the taxpayer claiming the credit.
 As with the imposition of the PCT, parallel rules are provided to ensure that nonprofits and governments that have a PCT liability will be permitted to also claim input tax credits for their creditable acquisitions.

-- Section 3916(c) contains two new refinements related to purchases used to make financial supplies
+- Section 3916(c) contains two new refinements related to purchases used to make financial supplies.

 - First, this subsection creates a threshold for businesses that only make a small amount of financial supplies ancillary to their main line of business.
-Businesses that do not reach this threshold, called “qualified small financial suppliers,” may claim full credits on the tax remitted on all of their purchases, even if those purchases are subsequently used to make exempt financial supplies.
+Businesses that do not reach this threshold, called “qualified small financial supplier” may claim full credits on the tax remitted on all of their purchases, even if those purchases are subsequently used to make exempt financial supplies.
 This subsection is intended to relieve businesses that make only a small amount of financial supplies from undertaking the administrative burden of allocating the tax paid on their purchases between their financial supplies and taxable supplies.
-Specifically, this subsection:

 - Second, this subsection creates a partial credit regime for certain purchases used to make financial supplies.
 Overall, the section is meant to provide a 60 percent partial credit for PCT paid on certain goods and services used by the purchasers of these goods and services to subsequently make exempt financial supplies.
 The purpose of providing this partial credit is to prevent the “self-supply bias” that can arise when credits are not claimable on inputs related to financial supplies.
 In particular, this subsection: